freeletics/khonshu/docs/navigation/results.md

 # Destination results

 Khonshu has a built-in way to receive results from another screen inside the app.
-For that it is required to call `HostNavigator.registerForNavigationResult<Route, Result>`. `Route` in this case should be the `NavRoute` class for the current screen, while `Result` is the type of the expected result which can be any `Parcelable` class.
-The register method will return a `NavigationResultRequest`, which has a `results` property that returns a `Flow<Result>` to collect the results.
+For that it is required to call `HostNavigator.registerForNavigationResult<Route, Result>`.
+`Route` in this case should be the `NavRoute` class for the current screen, while `Result`is the type of the expected result which can be any `Serializable` class.
+The register method will return a `NavigationResultRequest`, which has a `results: Flow<Result>` property to collect the results.

 The navigation to the screen from which the result should be returned is a regular call to `navigateTo`.
 However the `NavRoute` class for that target destination should have